ellerbrock/talis.github.io/topics/apis.md

 ### Versioning

+We version using an integer in the path.
+Only increment this integer when you implement a breaking change.

 The convention is to version your APIs from the root of the path.
 There should be nothing other than the domain name before the version.